FabianBeiner/PHP-IMDB-Grabber/README.md

 ---

-**If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at [Amazon](http://www.amazon.de/wishlist/3IAUEEEY6GD20) – thank you! :-)**
+**If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at [Amazon](http://www.amazon.de/registry/wishlist/8840JITISN9L) – thank you! :-)**

 ## License

 Since version 5.5.0 the script is licensed under [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 ## Changes

+5.5.6

+- Fixed search.

 5.5.5